KDE/documentation-develop-kde-org/content/docs/plasma/krunner/_index.md

 * Take action on a given match registered by the runner
 * Show configuration options

-In addition to [Plasma::AbstractRunner](docs:krunner;AbstractRunner) there are three other important classes from the Plasma library that we will be using:
+In addition to [KRunner::AbstractRunner](docs:krunner;AbstractRunner) there are three other important classes from the Plasma library that we will be using:

-* [Plasma::RunnerContext](docs:krunner;RunnerContext) which gives our plugin information about the current query
+* [KRunner::RunnerContext](docs:krunner;RunnerContext) which gives our plugin information about the current query
-* [Plasma::QueryMatch](docs:krunner;QueryMatch) which represents a single match for a given query
+* [KRunner::QueryMatch](docs:krunner;QueryMatch) which represents a single match for a given query
-* [Plasma::RunnerSyntax](docs:krunner;RunnerSyntax) which is used to advertise the query syntax understood by the plugin
+* [KRunner::RunnerSyntax](docs:krunner;RunnerSyntax) which is used to advertise the query syntax understood by the plugin

 Each of these classes will be covered in more detail as we encounter them in the Runner plugin implementation.